bizkut/BadRotations/README.md

 -- Profile Sellers/Stealers --

-BadRotations is a free project for anyone to use and contribute to but we do ask that none of the code used here be taken or sold without permission.
+BudakJahat is a free project for anyone to use and contribute to but we do ask that none of the code used here be taken or sold without permission.

 -- Join the Team --

-If you are a developer or are interested in being a beta tester, feel free to get in contact with one of the current coders to join BadRotations development team.
+If you are a developer or are interested in being a beta tester, feel free to get in contact with one of the current coders to join BudakJahat development team.

 ## Updates

 If you have code to improve a class you can send a "pull request".
-We will look over it and may merge it with BadRotations.
+We will look over it and may merge it with BudakJahat.

 Current Coders: **See Profile List Below**